 LNSC members elect a representative (voluntary) board of directors to oversee and protect the direction, integrity, and well-being of the club.
 The board of directors meets monthly.
 The board is responsible for approving club objectives/strategies, raising funds to support the club, and maintain policies/procedures to assure operations comply with good business practices in accordance with its bylaws.
 The voting membership meets in April of each year at the club annual general meeting (AGM) to discuss the club's strategic direction, review financials, and to elect/approve new board members/positions for the coming year.

-The LNSC staff is made up of an Executive Director, Business Manager, full-time staff coaches and part-time team coaches.
+The LNSC staff is made up of an Executive Director, Business Manager, full-time staff coaches and part-time staff coaches.
 The full-time staff support and facilitate the day to day running of the club under the direction of the Executive Director.
 At present, LNSC is fortunate to employ seven full-time nationally credentialed staff coaches.

 LNSC relies on its members to fund the majority of the expenses of the club.
 Additional funds are generated through hosting of the state cups and sponsoring of the Lake Norman Fall Classic and the Lake Norman Race City Classic and providing training sessions and camps.
 LNSC receives no public funding.